 To find a nearby location that participates in the EmblemHealth vaccine program:

-Contact your network pharmacy in advance to ask about vaccine availability, age restrictions and current vaccination schedules.
+Contact your network pharmacy ahead of time to make sure the vaccine is available, learn about any age restrictions, and find out the times they are giving vaccines.
 Also, don’t forget to present your member ID card to the pharmacist at the time of service.

-Learn more about the flu vaccine by reviewing Flu Facts: Frequently Asked Questions.
+Learn more about the flu vaccine by reading Flu Facts: Frequently Asked Questions.

-Are any other vaccines recommended for older adults available at local pharmacies?
+Are any other vaccines for older adults available at local pharmacies?

 Pneumococcal (pneumonia) vaccine: Protects against pneumonia and other types of infections caused by the most common strains of a bacterium called Streptococcus pneumoniae.
 The pneumococcal vaccine is recommended for all adults over 65 years old, and for adults younger than 65 years who have certain chronic health conditions.

-Tdap or Td vaccine: Protects against tetanus, diphtheria and pertussis.
-Every adult should get the Tdap vaccine once if they did not receive it as an adolescent to protect against pertussis (whooping cough), and then a Td (tetanus, diphtheria) booster shot every 10 years.
+Tdap or Td vaccine: Protects against tetanus, diphtheria, and pertussis (whooping cough).
+Every adult should get the Tdap vaccine once if they did not receive it as an adolescent to protect against pertussis, and then a Td (tetanus, diphtheria) booster shot every 10 years.
 In addition, women should get the Tdap vaccine each time they are pregnant, preferably at 27 through 36 weeks of pregnancy.